 When you see your doctor, ask him or her for recommendations as to whether your injury makes you unable to work.
 You should have the kind of relationship with your doctor that allows you to trust his or her advice – if you don’t, it’s time to find a new doctor.
 If you can work, do.
 Not only will the insurance company limit your settlement if the adjuster has a reason to be suspicious about the time you miss from work, but going about this regular activity can help you keep some normalcy in your life.
 If you and your doctor fear that your injury will prevent you from working, take the time to rest, period.

 If the insurance company offers you a settlement, you face another difficult decision.
 Do you have to accept this initial offer, or is there room for negotiation?
 How long do you have to make a decision?

-It is rarely in your best interests to accept the insurance company’s first offer.
+It is rarely in your best interest to accept the insurance company’s first offer.
 Settling a personal injury claim is a process of negotiation, and the insurance adjuster knows it.
 The initial settlement offer does not represent the full amount that the insurance company is willing to pay.
 Unless you absolutely need the settlement money right now, you should keep negotiating.
 When you do decide to accept a settlement, you have to read all of the paperwork carefully to make sure that you are not signing away any additional rights.
 If you rush to cash a check and deprive yourself of future medical treatment from your own insurance company, for example, you could be costing your family more in the long run.

 Just as you shouldn’t make hasty decisions about your claim, don’t spend so much time considering settlement offers that it increases the costs you have to pay out of your settlement.
 Keep in mind that if your automobile is in storage, those storage fees increase over time.
 When you receive a settlement offer, consider making the decision of whether or not to accept that settlement your top priority.